 It looks like Microsoft simply forgot to set a friendly name for their new application launcher system, which means it inherited the TWINUI name from the parent library.
 Microsoft apparently never got around to updating the name or didn’t think users would ever see it anywhere in Windows.

-TWINUI is often mistaken for a built-in PDF viewer or email client in forums and discussion online.
+TWINUI is often mistaken for a built-in PDF viewer or email client in forums and discussions online.
 This is most likely because most users will only encounter the name “TWINUI” when they either open a PDF file from their browsers or click on a

-Keep in mind that Microsoft weren’t entirely sure what they were going to call “the new Windows experience” in Windows 8 themselves up until weeks before the release.
+Keep in mind that Microsoft wasn’t entirely sure what they were going to call “the new Windows experience” in Windows 8 themselves until weeks before the release.
 They named the new desktop shell “Metro” just before launch and were forced to change it intermittently to “Modern Windows” because of a trademark dispute.
 For Windows 10, what was once the new Windows experience is simply called the Windows Shell presented in either desktop or immersive (tablet) mode.